 By 2012, Giulia, who still keeps in touch with her host family in London, had graduated with a first class honours degree in Administrative Law.

 Another 2007 student, Nermina Delic, from Comunanza in the Marche, graduated in linguistic mediation for business at Perugia university in 2011.
 She then embarked on a Masters in Foreign Language and Cooperation at the University for Foreigners in Perugia, which she was to complete in 2013.
 She was at intern at the Italian embassy in Sarajevo in 2012.
 In 2013 she moved to London to work as a finance and ICT manager.
-Nermina became the first former student to act as a voluntary Greeter for MSMT, meeting students at airports and taking them to their homestays.
+Nermina renewed her association with the Trust as a volunteer and then became the first former student to become a trustee.

 Simona de Lauretis, from L’Aquila, had just completed her first year at university when she came to London on a bursary in 2007.
 She then did both a bachelor’s and a master’s degree in mechanical engineering at the Universita` dell’Aquila and, by 2013, was specialising in energy systems optimisation and management at the Ecole des Mines de Paris. ” I use English every day because it is the language of the majority of scientific and technical articles and books,” she says.
 “English will surely be a working language for me in the future.”